 Mary Butler, Keri McMullan

 Introduction: Visual impairment is the primary reason for people losing their driving licence and the use of mobility scooters is a solution used by some enterprising individuals.
-Mobility scooters are a ‘frontier’ technology that exist in a liminal space in the transport continuum.
+Mobility scooters are a ‘frontier’ technology that exists in a liminal space in the transport continuum.
 There is ambivalence about whether mobility scooters help or hinder users (Thoreau, 2015) and barriers on the pavements make it difficult for occupational therapists who want to prescribe their use (Maywald and Stanley, 2015; McMullan and Butler, 2019).
 These tensions are exacerbated by negativity on the part of the public and general disregard by urban and transport planners.
 This paper explores how people with low vision use mobility scooters to enhance capabilities, in the context of these tensions and barriers.

 Methods: An interpretive description method was used.
 Fifteen participants with low vision were recruited around New Zealand using purposive sampling.
 Data collection started with a ‘go-along’ and a sit-down interview followed this in the participant’s home.
 Secondary analysis of transcripts used the Qualitative Analysis Guide of Leuven.